-For a real sun-kissed look, keep the colour transition super soft.
+For a natural-looking sunkissed look, keep the colour transition super soft.
 The roots of your hair should be kept uncoloured, while caramel and brown highlights make it look as if you’ve spent your days on a tropical beach.
-For a more sleek finish, simply blowdry or straighten your hair smooth perfection.
+For a more sleek finish, simply blowdry or straighten your hair for silky smooth strands.
 Credit: @hairbyrhie

 Brown and Pink Balayage

 Think soft pinks, rose golds, a touch of blonde and, of course, brunette balayage highlights to complete the look.
-Lighter shades applied from the mid-length will give your hair the serious ‘wow’ factor we all crave!
+Lighter shades applied from the mid-length will give your hair the wow factor.
 Credit: @n.ingramluck

 Balayage on Dark Brown Hair

-If you want to stay true to your natural colour, but add richness and vibrancy, go for brown balayage with shades of coffee and dark cocoa.
-No one will suspect you’ve been to the salon and yet you’ll have an utterly stunning look!
+If you want to stay true to your natural colour while also adding extra richness and vibrancy, go for brown balayage with shades of coffee and dark cocoa.
 Credit: @robertgardner

 Glossy Brown Balayage